trandinhquy97/perceptron/README.md

 # Perceptron
-## A library to create a neural cell in a neural network
+## A library to create a perceptron in a neural network JS

 + **Init:**
 ```